Black Friday Cyber Monday Sale! 40% off!

 To avoid reinforcing hyper behavior in your dog, avoid eye contact while your pet is acting out.
 Dogs love attention and eye contact makes your pup feel validated.

-How to calm down an anxious dog
+How to calm down an anxious dog in 5 steps

 How to Calm a Dog Down Steps